Billy Chadwick ranked as one of the top collegiate head coaches and one of the most successful head coaches in the history of Ole Miss sports.

 Chadwick received SEC Coach of the Year honors in 1996, 2004 and 2009, and was selected ITA Southeast Region Coach of the Year in 2004 and 2008.
 He was also selected USPTA Southern Division Coach of the Year in 1995, 2002 and 2004 and Mississippi Tennis Association Coach of the Year in 1994, 1995 and 1997.

 While Chadwick's teams have ranked among the nation's elite, they have been just as impressive off the court.
-The Rebels have been named an ITA All-Academic Team eight times, most recently in 2013.
+The Rebels have been named an ITA All-Academic Team nine times, most recently in 2014.
 The Award is given to teams with a 3.2 cumulative grade point average or above on a 4.0 scale.
-In 2013, the Rebels won the Chancellor's Cup for the 10th year in a row.
+The Rebels won the Chancellor's Cup 10 times.
 The cup is awarded each year to the men's and women's varsity sports with the highest cumulative grade point average.

-Individually, the Rebels have had four national CoSIDA Academic All-Americans and numerous ITA Scholar-Athletes.
+Individually, the Rebels boasted five national CoSIDA Academic All-Americans and numerous ITA Scholar-Athletes.
 Bram ten Berge received the SEC Boyd McWhorter Scholar-Athlete of the Year Award in 2009 as the league's top male student-athlete and became the second Rebel to win an NCAA Postgraduate Scholarship, joining former All-American Alex Hartman, who received one in 2003.

-The Rebel mentor has coached 29 All-Americans, 39 players to 72 All-SEC selections, 44 players to 99 Academic All-SEC honors and 28 national academic honorees.
+The Rebel mentor coached 29 All-Americans, 39 players to 73 All-SEC selections, 44 players to 103 Academic All-SEC honors and 29 national academic honorees.

 Chadwick served as tournament director for the Boys' 18 National Interscholastic Championships; the only USTA national junior tournament held in Mississippi from 1993-97.
 He also served as tournament director for the 1993 and 1994 SkyTel National Collegiate Clay Court Championships, once part of the Collegiate Grand Slam and the largest ITA tournament that combined both men and women.